UPDATE: ASCVD risk factor critique

 -- though there has long been a finding and rationale that moderate alcohol consumption is cardioprotective (ie, observational studies finding cardioprotection, felt to be attributed to alcohol raising HDL levels). more recent studies have found the opposite http://gmodestmedblogs.blogspot.com/2023/04/mendelian-randomization-alcohol-does.html

 -- nondrinkers in many observational studies have included former drinkers, many of whom stopped drinking because of significant health problems (perhaps some related directly to alcohol use disorders).
 Controlling for prior drinking has decreased the observed increased risk for “nondrinkers”.
-Also, likely related to this, the constellation of medical risk factors in several studies have found that the baseline cardiovascular risk is significantly higher in “non-drinkers” than “moderate drinkers” (ie, moderate drinkers tend to exercise more and eat better than nondrinkers, who may well be sicker)
+Also, likely related to this selection bias, the constellation of medical risk factors in several studies have found that the baseline cardiovascular risk is significantly higher in “non-drinkers” than “moderate drinkers” (ie, moderate drinkers tend to exercise more and eat better than nondrinkers, who may well be sicker)

 -- mendelian randomization studies (an evaluation that simulates an actual randomized controlled trial: see the associated URL above for more information on this) have found that there is no safe lower alcohol limit for ASCVD risk